 - Read the manufacturer’s manual thoroughly and determine the release method.
 Follow the release method mentioned with the recipe.

-- Avoid using 10-minute natural release or natural release methods on foods including fish, vegetable or recipes having short cooking time.
+- Avoid using 10-minute natural release or natural release methods on foods including fish, vegetable or recipes having a short cooking time.